Academic Catalog 2024-2025

 Federal Direct Graduate PLUS Loan

-The Federal Direct Graduate PLUS Loan is a credit-based loan for which graduate students only may apply.
-The Direct Graduate PLUS Loan is intended for graduate students whose educational costs exceed their Unsubsidized Federal Direct Loan eligibility.
+The Federal Direct Graduate PLUS Loan is a credit-based loan for which students in graduate programs only may apply.
+The Direct Graduate PLUS Loan is intended for students in graduate programs whose educational costs exceed their Unsubsidized Federal Direct Loan eligibility.
 Although the loan is not based on need, the FAFSA must be completed.
 For more information on the Federal Student Loan programs and interest rates, please click visit the Federal Student Aid website.
 Repayment begins 60 days after the final loan disbursement is made for the academic year.
 Students can begin the application process online via the Federal Student Aid website.

 Students are required to complete the Federal Direct Graduate PLUS Loan Application, Loan Agreement/Master Promissory Note (MPN) and Entrance Counseling before any Federal Direct Graduate PLUS Loan funds are released.
 Entrance Counseling is a mandatory federal requirement to advise student borrowers of their rights and responsibilities in receiving a student loan.
 Loan amounts are generally released in one disbursement for each semester attended.
 Students may accept all or a portion of their maximum Direct Graduate PLUS Loan eligibility, which is limited by the Cost of Attendance and the amount of other aid offered.
 We recommend that students carefully consider their expenses and other financial resources before determining the amount of loan to accept.
 The Application, Entrance Counseling, and completion of the Loan Agreement/Master Promissory Note (MPN) must be completed online through the Federal Student Aid website.

-When a student graduates, withdraws from the university, takes an approved leave of absence, or drops below half-time status (registered for less than three (3) units for a graduate student in a semester), Federal Direct Loan Exit Counseling is required.
+When a student graduates, withdraws from the university, takes an approved leave of absence, or drops below half-time status (registered for less than three (3) units in a semester for students in a graduate program), Federal Direct Loan Exit Counseling is required.
 This is a mandatory federal requirement for all students who have received a Federal Direct Loan.
-Exit Counseling must be completed online through the Federal Student Aid website or in-person through the GPS Student Financial Services office.
-Additional information may be obtained from the GPS Student Financial Services office.
+Exit Counseling must be completed online through the Federal Student Aid website or in-person through the GPS One-Stop Student Financial Services office.
+Additional information may be obtained from the GPS One-Stop Student Financial Services office.

 Federal Nursing Faculty Loan